RGU-Computing/pepper/Applications-Python/Dialog Flow/README.md

 During testing if you would like to run the `ListenerService` on its own (for example the one included in the example project), you can simply run it with `python ListenerService.py` and it will prompt you for the connection details for the robot.
 Note that you'll need to make modifications to your initial python block (as discussed below) to support an already-running service.

+To run the example, you must set up the dialog flow service correctly, configure an agent on Google Dialog Flow and setup its intents.
+Then you must change the Google project ID in the same place as disclosed below.

 ## Creating a new project
 To create a new project with dialog flow, you'll want to follow the setup above, as well as create a new Dialog Flow Agent.
 To create a new Choregraphe program, create it as you would normally, then copy and paste `DialogFlowExample/scripts` into your new project.
 Then add the following to your `manifest.xml`: